 - Before answering a case interview question, be prepared to ask the employer numerous questions for clarity and informational purposes.
 Most employers will provide responses that could result in additional inquiries.

 - The more you are able to analyze and dissect the case study, the more you will likely impress your interviewer.

 - This is the only interview for which it is acceptable, even encouraged, to bring a pad of paper and pencil.
 Most interviewers will allow you to take notes and jot down thoughts as you work through the case.

-- Students can find a detailed guide to effective case interviewing techniques through the Vault Guides in the connectSC “Resources” section.
+- You can find a detailed guide to effective case interviewing techniques through the Vault Guides in the connectSC “Resources” section.

-- To help students prepare for case interviews, the Career Center provides access to Case Interview Interactive, an on-line resource in the connectSC “Resources” section.
+- To help you prepare for case interviews, we provide access to Case Interview Interactive, an online resource in the connectSC “Resources” section.

 - Many organizations will conduct interviews by telephone to narrow a field of candidates.
 Telephone interviews may also be used as a preliminary interview for candidates who live far away from the job site.